loftwah/blog/src/content/blog/ollama.md

 ## Wrapping Up

 Running GGUF models locally with Ollama has been a game-changer for me.
-It empowers you to experiment, develop, and leverage AI models without the constraints of cloud services or hefty fees.
+With the new ability to run models directly from Hugging Face, it's never been easier to experiment and develop with powerful AI models right on your own machine.

 I hope this guide helps you on your journey.
 Feel free to share your experiences or ask questions—I'm always keen to chat about this stuff!